 Beautiful Saturday before widespread rain Sunday

-Good Saturday morning.
-We have fair skies and cold temps to kick off our weekend, we are waking up in the upper 20s to lower 30s.
+HUNTSVILLE, Ala.
+(WAFF) - Fair skies and cold temperatures will kick off our weekend, with many of us waking up in the upper 20s to lower 30s.

 Click Here to Subscribe on YouTube: Watch the latest WAFF 48 news, sports & weather videos on our YouTube channel!